Chairman, CEO & President, W.S. Darley & Co.

 David and his wife have four children and live in the Chicago suburbs

-Vice Chairman, Chief Inclusion Officer, and National Managing Partner, Center for Board Effectiveness, Deloitte LLP
+Vice Chairman and National Managing Partner, Center for Board Effectiveness, Deloitte

 Vice Chairman; National Leader, Deloitte Growth Enterprise Services, Deloitte LLP

-D. Roger Nanney is a vice chairman of Deloitte LLP and the national leader of Deloitte Growth Enterprise Services, where he is responsible for the delivery of services to the firm’s privately held and mid-market clients.
+D. Roger Nanney is a vice chairman of Deloitte LLP and the national leader of Deloitte Growth Enterprise Services (DGES), where he is responsible for the delivery of services to the firm’s mid-market and privately held clients.
+Roger also serves as the leader for the Audit Services organization of DGES and is the advisory partner for several of Deloitte’s largest clients.

 Throughout his career, Roger has worked with clients across a number of industries and geographies.
-His extensive experience serving both private and mid-size companies and multinational public organizations and has provided him with a broad and in-depth understanding of the challenges clients face in today’s ever-changing business environment.
+His extensive experience serving both mid-size and private companies and multinational public organizations and has provided him with a broad and in-depth understanding of the challenges clients face in today’s ever-changing business environment.

-Roger is active in his community and has served a number of civic organizations.
-He is currently a board member and the immediate past chair of the AT&T Performing Arts Center in Dallas, and is a trustee of the PGA of America Foundation.
+Roger is active in his community and serves a number of civic organizations.
+He is Immediate Past Chair of the AT&T Performing Arts Center in Dallas, Texas, National Trustee of PGA REACH, the charitable foundation of the PGA of America, and Trustee of the University of South Carolina Business Partnership Foundation.

 A CPA, Roger received his bachelor of business administration and master of accountancy from the University of South Carolina.
 He is a member of the American Institute of Certified Public Accountants, the Texas Society of Certified Public Accountants, and the Institute of Management Accountants.